Admission information for DACA students

 Once you've applied, you have two options:

 Contact us after you receive your admission decision: No matter what decision you received, contact us at 614-292-3980 or firstname.lastname@example.org to let us know you wish to be considered for a regional campus.
+Be sure to identify yourself as a DACA student.

 Ohio State supports our DACA students unequivocally, and we are committed to your success.
 Whether you have questions or want to explore, you may find the following resources helpful: